 These apps have to run in the background 24/7, consuming battery all the while.
 Obviously, this drains your battery much faster than normal.

 That said, it’s important to know the difference between an overused device and a bad battery.
+I mistakenly thought I had a spyware app on one of my old phones, but it was actually just a battery issue.

 If your device has a removable battery, you can simply test how fast a full charge will drain by transferring it to another device of the same model.